3C-AL

 3C-AL, also known as 4-allyloxy-3,5-dimethoxyamphetamine or as α-methylallylescaline (3C-allylescaline), is a psychedelic drug of the phenethylamine, amphetamine, and 3C families related to 3,4,5-trimethoxyamphetamine (TMA).
 It is the amphetamine (3C) analogue of allylescaline.

 The drug has a dose range of 15 to 30 mg orally and a duration of 8 to 12 hours.
 Its effects have been described as more visual than those of allylescaline.

 The drug is a potent partial agonist of the serotonin 5-HT_{2A} receptor and also interacts with other serotonin receptors and targets.

 The chemical synthesis of 3C-AL has been described.

 3C-AL was described by Alexander Shulgin in his 1991 book PiHKAL (Phenethylamines I Have Known and Loved), but he did not synthesize or test 3C-AL. Instead, Daniel Trachsel synthesized 3C-AL in 2002 and described its properties and effects in 2013.
 The pharmacology of 3C-AL was studied in greater detail in 2021.
+It is a controlled substance in Canada under amphetamine blanket-ban language.